kubeedge/edgemesh/README.md

 #### Background

 KubeEdge is build based on Kubernetes, extending cloud-native containerized application orchestration capabilities to the edge.
 However, at the scenario of edge computer, the network topology is more complex.
-Edge nodes in different areas are offen not interconnected, and the inter-communication of traffic between applications is the primary requirement of the business.
+Edge nodes in different areas are often not interconnected, and the inter-communication of traffic between applications is the primary requirement of the business.
 For this scenairo, EdgeMesh offers a solution.